goschtl/zope/zope2book/trunk/source/SimpleExamples.rst

 Building a package also typically allows you to more easily distribute an application to other people, and allows you to build objects that may more closely resemble your "problem space".
-We explore one way to create packages in the chapter entitled <Extending Zope <CustomZopeObjects.html>`_.

 Building a package is typically more complicated than building an "instance-space" application, so we get started here by describing how to